 Shipping containers have proven to be a versatile and durable product finding their way into many new applications.
-At Containers4Sale we will be your source to find, inspect, buy or rent, maintain, repair, and modify shipping containers or help you locate resources you need.
+Here, we will provide information on how to find, buy or rent, maintain, repair, and modify shipping containers or help you locate resources to do the work for you.
 Whether you intend to use shipping containers for storage, transport materials, or you have more creative ideas like a container house or underground storm bunker, Containers4Sale.com is your complete resource for shipping container maintenance, modifications and accessories.
-Containers, they’re not just for shipping anymore!

-Where to find containers:
+Where to find containers?

 Whether you’re looking for a container that is a new single crossing unit, a solid cargo worthy unit, a wind and weather tight unit or an “as is” container, they tend to be easier to find in some locations than others.
 As you would guess, they are very easy to locate along the coasts especially in the large port cities like New York, LA, Norfolk, and Seattle.
 They are also easy to come by in areas like Chicago, Baton Rouge and usually plentiful in industrial areas like Cleveland, Detroit, and St. Louis, you can usually find them in the typical locations like an intermodal.
 Here is a short list of places to find containers for sale:

-Performing an Inspection:
+Performing an Inspection

-Getting a Quote:
+Getting a Quote

-If you only need the container for 18 months or less than rental may be a good option for you.
+If you only need the container for 18 months less than rental may be a good option for you.

 If you need the container for a longer period of time, need to modify it, or it will be placed it in a harsh environment where some damage may occur than buying may be the best option for you.
 Read more about renting versus buying considerations here.

-Shipping and Receiving:
+Shipping and Receiving